Independent contractors

 - State tax agencies, and

 Each agency has different criteria for distinguishing between “employees” and “independent contractors.”
-This distinction is important because the classification determines a host employer’s rights and responsibilities.
+This distinction is important because the classification determines employers' rights and responsibilities.
 Employers must handle independent contractors differently than other employees.
-Independent contractors, for example, are not subject to the minimum wage and overtime requirements of the Fair Labor Standards Act (FLSA).
+Independent contractors, for example, aren't subject to the minimum wage and overtime requirements of the Fair Labor Standards Act (FLSA).

 Employers should note that different agencies might use different criteria when defining employment relationships.
 Thus, what one agency defines as an independent contractor relationship could be defined by another agency as an employer/employee relationship.